cosmos/cosmos-sdk/docs/core/transactions.md

 ### Messages

 **`Message`s** are module-specific objects that trigger state transitions within the scope of the module they belong to.
-Module developers define the `message`s for their module by implementing the `Msg` interface, and also define a [`Handler`](../building-modules/msg-services.md#handler-type) to process them.
+Module developers define the messages for their module by implementing the `Msg` interface, and also define a [`Handler`](../building-modules/msg-services.md#handler-type) to process them.

 +++ https://github.com/cosmos/cosmos-sdk/blob/7d7821b9af132b0f6131640195326aa02b6751db/types/tx_msg.go#L8-L29